Ilia Malinin: 2021–22 season: Senior international debut

+Early in his senior career, he became known for his technical prowess, particularly for landing multiple quadruple jumps, including quad-quad combinations.
 Returning to the senior level at the 2021 Cup of Austria in November, he placed thirteenth in the short program, but rallied back with a second-place free skate to win the bronze medal.
 Competing at the 2022 U.S. Championships with hopes of making the American team to the 2022 Winter Olympics, he placed third in the short program.
-He finished second in the free skate with four quadruple jumps, winning the silver medal, which he said came as a surprise: "I definitely wasn't expecting to skate this good and especially place second."
+He finished second in the free skate with four quadruple jumps, winning the silver medal, which he said: "I definitely wasn't expecting to skate this good and especially place second."

 Malinin's placement meant that, per qualification criteria, the third berth on the Olympic team was to be decided between him and fourth-place Jason Brown.
 Ultimately, the committee chose Brown, a result that attracted some controversy.
 Malinin was instead assigned to make his World Championship debut later in the year.
 Brown praised him, saying: "U.S. figure skating is so lucky to have such a bright future with Ilia."

 In advance of the 2022 World Championships, Malinin was sent to the International Challenge Cup to secure the required technical minimum scores.
 He was successful, winning the gold medal in the process.
 Competing at the World Championships in Montpellier, France, Malinin finished fourth in the short program with a personal best of 100.16, exceeding his previous best international score by almost 20 points.
 In the free skate, he made major errors on two quadruple jump attempts and dropped to ninth overall.
 He spoke afterwards of having put "more pressure on myself, just wanting to skate good so badly, and it kind of didn't work out."

-2022–23 season: World bronze & first Grand Prix Final medal
+2022–23 season: World bronze and first Grand Prix Final medal

 Malinin opened his season at the 2022 U.S. International Classic.
 He placed sixth in his short program.
 His free skate, which was set to the Euphoria soundtrack and choreographed by Shae-Lynn Bourne, consisted of five quadruple jumps, including a quadruple Axel, making him the first skater to ever successfully land the jump in international competition.
 American figure skater Adam Rippon called Malinin's accomplishment "the craziest thing I've ever seen anyone do on the ice.”
 His free skate also included a difficult triple Lutz-triple Axel jump combination.
 He fell while attempting a quadruple Lutz, but successfully completed all of his other jumps.
 He finished first in the free skate, earning a total of 257.28 points and finishing overall in first place.